LukeBridges123/notes/Contents/Linear Algebra.md

 [[Jordan Form]] Generalized eigenvectors, Jordan normal form, and the Cayley-Hamilton theorem.
 [[Orthogonal Operators and Isometries]] Orthogonal operators and matrices in n dimensions.
 The groups $O_2$, $SO_2$, and $SO_3$.
 Classification of isometries of the plane, finite groups of orthogonal operators and isometries, and discrete groups of isometries.
 [[Matrix Exponential]] Convergence of the series for a matrix exponential.
 Generalizations to other vector spaces and other functions of matrices.
 Basic properties; computing the exponential of Jordan blocks.
+[[Tensor Algebra and Exterior Algebra]] Multilinear forms.
+Alternating and symmetric forms; the symmetrization and alternation operators.
+The tensor product of multilinear forms; its properties (associativity, bilinearity).
+The wedge product.
+The exterior algebra of multilinear forms; its standard basis and dimension.
+Interior multiplication/contraction.